CDCgov/prime-reportstream/.github/ISSUE_TEMPLATE/up-receiver-migration-validate-test-data.md

 ---
 name: UP Migrating Receiver - Validate Test Data
 about: This is the third step in migrating a STLT to the UP
-title: [name of STLT] - UP Migration - Validate Test Data
+title: "[name of STLT] - UP Migration - Validate Test Data"
 labels: onboarding-ops, receiver
 assignees: ''